 The Book Award Committee announces the winners at the American Library Association (ALA) Midwinter Meeting, usually held in January.
 The awards, which consist of a commemorative plaque and a cash award of $1000, are presented to the winning authors or editors at the ALA Annual Conference, held in June or July.
 Honor authors receive a certificate and no cash award.

 Awards are made in three categories: adult literature, adult nonfiction and children's and young adult literature.
-Use the form below to suggest titles for the children's and young adult literature category, adult literature and non-fiction titles should be suggested separately.
+Use the form below to suggest titles for the children's and young adult literature category, adult literature and adult non-fiction titles should be suggested separately.